osamajabr/Air-Quality-Forcasting-Machine-Learning/README.md

 - **Trend**: Shows the overall increase or decrease in relative humidity over the period.
 - **Weekly**: Reveals higher relative humidity mid-week and lower towards the weekends.
 - **Daily**: Indicates peak relative humidity in the early morning hours, decreasing towards midday.

-These components help understand how different timescales contribute to changes in relative humidity, providing insights into daily and weekly environmental dynamics.